When We Sail

 Sunday sailing requires at least one volunteer to run race committee (RC) and one volunteer to organize the post-race social (Party Planner).
 All members are required to signup for RC and Party Planning at least once during the season.

-We also conditionally sail on Saturdays (except between mid-December to mid-February) if we have a quorum of 7 sailors signed up by the prior Thursday.
+We also conditionally sail on Saturdays (except in February) if we have a quorum of 7 sailors signed up by the prior Thursday.
 This allows us time to organize chase boat operators.

 Saturdays also require a race committee volunteer.
 There is no after-race social, so there is no need for a party planner.

 Weather & cancelation guidelines

 The decision to sail is the responsibility of the Race Committee.